-- New England Association of Schools and Colleges Inc., which accredits schools and colleges in the six New England states.
-Accreditation by this association indicates that the institution has been carefully evaluated and found to meet the standards agreed upon by qualified educators. - The Association of Collegiate Business Schools and Programs (ACBSP). - The New Hampshire Postsecondary Education Commission. - The New Hampshire State Department of Education for Teacher Certification. - North American Society for Sport Management - American Culinary Federation - Sport Management Review Council
+• New England Association of Schools and Colleges Inc., which accredits schools and colleges in the six New England states.

+Accredits schools and colleges in the six New England states.
+Accreditation by this association indicates that the institution has been carefully evaluated and found to meet the standards agreed upon by qualified educators.

+- The Association of Collegiate Business Schools and Programs (ACBSP). - The New Hampshire Postsecondary Education Commission. - The New Hampshire State Department of Education for Teacher Certification. - North American Society for Sport Management - American Culinary Federation - Sport Management Review Council - New Hampshire State Department of Education for Teacher Certification